Dietetics focuses on the clinical management of disease and the prevention of nutrition-related disorders at an individual or population level.

 We have implemented an interprofessional education (IPE) focus within all of our undergraduate healthcare courses to help produce graduates who are confident in their own professional identity but with additional skills that will allow them to work as effective team members.
 The IPE component will develop your mutual understanding of roles, expertise and values of other team members; skills and strategies in working in teams; problem solving, team decision making skills; role flexibility; and ability to learn from others.

-This is a four year course honours degree.
+This is a four year honours degree course.
 You will study the modules outlined and complete three practice placements blocks.

 You will complete three practice placement blocks which allow you to develop practical skills and apply your knowledge in a clinical environment.